mike99mac/zlma/README.md

   - ``zlma`` - manage DB of zLinux data
   - ``vif`` - manage many aspects of z/VM
   - console related commands such as ``spoolcons`` and ``lscons``
+- Virtual Image Facility (VIF)
+  - An abstraction of all z/VM function and administration
 - A RESTful API
   - So other apps can get to the data